eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 to be able to provide additional services, they are free to do so if the User consents.
-- In any case, User details registered by the Wallet Provider will not be included in the WUA.
+- In any case, User details registered by the Wallet Provider will not be included in a WUA or a WIA.
 They are strictly for use by the Wallet Provider only.

-##### 6.5.3.6 Wallet Provider ensures User can verify they are using a trusted, certified Wallet Solution
+##### 6.5.3.7 Wallet Provider ensures User can verify they are using a trusted, certified Wallet Solution

 According to the [European Digital Identity Regulation], the User needs to be provided with a means to verify that they are installing or (after activation) are indeed using a trusted, certified Wallet Solution.
-The solution specified in this ARF to comply with this requirement is a Trust Mark UI view.
-When the User invokes this Trust Mark in the Wallet Instance, it
+The solution specified in this ARF to comply with this requirement is a Trust Mark view in the User interface of the Wallet Instance.
+When the User invokes this Trust Mark, it:

 - renders the official Trust Mark graphics and/or logo,
 - shows an informational text about Wallet Solution certification, localised for